- Directed By: Scott Stewart

 - Cast: Paul Bettany, Karl Urban, Cam Gigandet

 |Domestic Gross: $29,136,626||Overseas Gross: $49,172,505|

 Sony’s Screen Gems announced in March 2005 that they had purchased the Priest spec script by Cory Goodman, which was based off the Korean graphic novel.
 It was originally intended as a vehicle for Gerard Butler and set to begin filming on October 1, 2006 but the project fell apart.
 Director Scott Stewart was in production on the schlocker Legion for Screen Gems, when he became attached to the project in late 2008.
-Screen Gems, which normally backed more modestly priced fare, set Priest as their most expensive film at $60 million, which they would fully finance.
+The budget for Priest was $60 million.
+Screen Gems, which normally backed more modestly priced fare, set Priest as their most expensive film, which they fully financed.